What is ADHD?

 How is ADHD different in girls than in boys?

-Girls are more likely to have symptoms of inattentiveness only and are less likely to show disruptive behaviors.
+Girls are more likely to have symptoms of inattentiveness only and are less likely to show disruptive behaviours.
 Girls with ADHD may be less likely to be diagnosed.2

 What’s the difference between ADD and ADHD?